 Screeching Weasel split again in 2001, mainly due to Jughead's frustration with Ben Weasel's refusal to tour.
 In 2004, a line up of Weasel/Jughead/Vapid/Giorgini/Lumley played some unannounced live shows around Chicago.

 In 2009, Ben Weasel announced that he was resurrecting the Screeching Weasel name with Danny Vapid and three new members.
 Founding member Jughead was noticeably and controversially absent.
 Jughead would state, via his MySpace page, that neither Weasel nor Vapid informed him of their intention to revive Screeching Weasel and that he only learned of it through conversations with a fan, although it was later revealed that the split was due to a legal battle between Ben and Jughead over the band's assests and control of the Screeching Weasel name.

 In March 2011, Screeching Weasel released "First World Manifesto", its first album of new material in 11 years.
-Only a few days after the release, Ben was involved in an physical altercation with female heckler at a club, as well as the club's female owner, in Austin TX, during the SXSW Festival.
+Only a few days after the release, Ben was involved in an physical altercation with female heckler, as well as the club's female owner, at The Scoot Inn in Austin Texas, during the SXSW Festival.
 Shortly afterwards, the rest of SW announced they had left the group due to the incident.
 Ben returned with a new line-up, which included former guitarist Zac Damon, several months later.